linrunner/tlp-doc/settings/bc-vendors.rst

          <https://www.dell.com/support/manuals/en-us/dcpm2.1/userguide_dell-v1/battery-settings?guid=guid-0fbbbeff-4928-4def-89af-3d28d0a231ce&lang=en-us>`_
          to `Custom` so that the thresholds are effective.
 Other Dell charge types are not supported by TLP.
-       | To be able to set the thresholds, it is necessary to remove
+       | To be able to set the thresholds, you must remove a previously set
-         the BIOS Admin password that may have been set.
+         BIOS Admin password.
 It is sufficient to do this temporarily in order to write the configured thresholds once with :command:`tlp setcharge`.

 .. rubric:: Sample configuration